microsoft/fluentui/rfcs/convergence/native-element-props.md

 ## Problem statement

 For most components, it makes sense to apply native props (and `ref`) to the root element.
-Currently there's an implicit `root` slot which always gets native element props passed to the component, and is not explicitly exposed via the API.
+Currently the `root` slot always gets native element props passed to the component, and is not explicitly exposed via the API.

 The input components are a little unique because the actual `<input>` _cannot_ be the root element of the component, since we need various wrappers for styling (and `<input>` can't have children).
 However, users may expect that some or all native props passed to the root of the component would be applied to the `<input>` itself.
 This may also be a requirement for certain 3rd-party form libraries.